• Skip to main content

 If you are still craving pork, check out these other pork recipes.

-If you make this chili rubbed pork tenderloin recipe, I would be honored and love for you to take the time to leave a star rating and comment!
+If you make this grilled pork tenderloin recipe, I would be honored and love for you to take the time to leave a ⭐ star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 Don’t forget to FOLLOW ME on Facebook, Pinterest, and Instagram, and subscribe to my email list!

 Learn how to make this irresistible grilled pork tenderloin rub by combining pantry staples.
-This Grilled Brown Sugar Chili Pork Tenderloin recipe is made in a half hours time and feeds a family of four.
+This pork recipe is made in a half hours time and feeds a family of four.

 5 from 1 vote